Outsourcing: India overview

 Managed services.
 With a long-term focus, this model works from a main agreement covering a multi-year relationship together with SLA-based integrated solutions.
 The supplier is responsible for agreed strategic business results.
 A key term of the contract is the concept of technology refresh, or reinvestment of expertise, giving the supplier a commercial advantage.
 This model is becoming increasingly popular in outsourcing transactions.

 Multi-sourcing.
 Where different suppliers perform different services, which they are adept at performing.
-While this allows the customer to use the best of all that is available, there can be challenges in co-ordinating the efforts of different suppliers and moving services and IP rights among them.
+While this allows the customer to use the best of all that is available, there can be challenges in co-ordinating the efforts of different suppliers and moving services and intellectual property (IP) rights among them.

 Advantages and disadvantages.
 This option: